ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

 # Troubleshooting `jumphost`

 ## Jumphost Troubleshooting Tools

-Scripts to start jumphosts are located in `/opt/nimpee/jumphost` folder.

-Script logs are gathered in `/var/log/nimpee/net-jumphost-start-one.log` files.

 IP Fabric doesn't work with DNS names that have IPv6 address in addition to IPv4 address.
 It is always better to use IPv4 address record.